Nicole Dennis-Benn

-Nicole Dennis-Benn (born 1982) is a Jamaican novelist.
-She is known for her 2016 debut novel, Here Comes the Sun, which was named a "Best Book of the year" by The New York Times, and for her best-selling novel, Patsy, acclaimed by Time, NPR, People Magazine, Oprah Magazine, and elsewhere.
+Nicole Dennis-Benn (born c.
+1982) is a Jamaican novelist.
+She is known for her 2016 debut novel, Here Comes the Sun, which was named "Best Book of the Year" by The New York Times, and for her best-selling novel, Patsy, acclaimed by Time, NPR, People Magazine, and Oprah Magazine.
 She lives and works in Brooklyn, New York.
-She is a notable out lesbian and feminist author who explores themes of gender, sexuality, Jamaican life, and its diaspora in her works.
+She is an out lesbian and feminist author who explores themes of gender, sexuality, Jamaican life, and its diaspora in her works.
+Her voice has been described as bold and provocative with an urgency to tell the stories she'd always wanted to read as a young girl growing up in Jamaica.
+Her books have remained as must-reads on various major lists since publication and have been translated into multiple languages, including German, Italian, French, and Portuguese.
+Her 3rd and 4th novels were acquired by Random House in auction.

 Life

 Nicole Dennis-Benn was born and raised in Kingston, Jamaica.
 Her family lived in Vineyard Town, where she spent most of her childhood before moving to Portmore, St. Catherine.
 When she was 11 years old, Dennis-Benn won an academic scholarship to the prestigious St Andrew High School for Girls in Kingston.

-She left Jamaica at 17 due to her displeasure over race and class inequalities on the island, as well as the lack of opportunities for upward mobility.
-Her mother sent her to New York to live with her father after she expressed her feelings of hopelessness in high school.
-She became "a new woman" in New York, eventually feeling like a true New Yorker, though she still considers Jamaica home.
-Growing up in Jamaica, Dennis-Benn said "I had felt as if I were the only lesbian in a country in which police turn a blind eye to mob violence against gays, and [where] sex between men is punishable by law."

-In America, she went on to attend college, receiving a bachelor's degree in Biology and Nutritional Sciences from Cornell University in 2003.
+She left Jamaica at 17.
+In America, she went on to attend college, receiving a bachelor's degree in Biology and Nutritional Sciences from Cornell University.
 She wrote throughout her college years to cope with her homesickness and found that she enjoyed writing more than her pre-med courses.
-In 2004, she pursued a Masters in Public Health, specializing in women's reproductive health, at the University of Michigan's top ranking MPH program in Ann Arbor, graduating in 2006.
+After graduation, she pursued a master's degree in Public Health, specializing in women's reproductive health, at the University of Michigan's top ranking MPH program in Ann Arbor.
 Dennis-Benn then went on to work as a Project Manager in Gender, Sexuality and Health Research in the Department of Sociomedical Sciences at Columbia University's Mailman School of Public Health for four years before finally deciding to pursue her passion as a writer.

-While working at Columbia, she attended the MFA program in Creative Writing, Fiction, from Sarah Lawrence College and graduated in 2012.
-Nicole Dennis-Benn is on the faculty of the Creative Writing program at Princeton University and is a Kowald Visiting Faculty member for City College's MFA program.
+While working at Columbia, she received her Masters of Fine Arts in Creative Writing, Fiction, from Sarah Lawrence College.